aci-ref/facilitation_best_practices/activities/05-assistance.md

 The following is an example of the above practices in an email communication with a researcher:

-Example 1: Email from researcher regarding file transfer

 ~~~
 ------------------------
+Hello,
-Hello, I tried to use ‘scp’ to copy data to my
+I tried to use ‘scp’ to copy data to my
 user directory on host1.org.univ.edu, but I get a “Permission denied”
 error.
 Is something wrong with my account?
 -John Scientist
 ------------------------
+Hi John,

-Hi John, Thank you for writing to us with this
+Thank you for writing to us with this
 question.
 In order to understand why your scp command isn’t working, can
 you send me the exact command you’re using and the terminal output when
 you run the command?
 From what I can tell, there doesn’t seem to be